hbaragar/slug/README.txt

  $ slug it
  $ slug away         # pushes the repository changes to the /absolute/path

+.... even later ....

+ $ slug it away      # same as "slug it; slug away"

 Note that the "/abosolute/path" can be replaced with a scp target (e.g. user@remote.host:path) to place the "away" repository on a remote machine.